Do you have an older garage door opener that can only be activated by physically pushing a button on the wall of your garage?

 Simply connect one these simple devices to your opener and you’ll have a working remote in minutes.

-The prices of these remotely controlled switches range from just a few dollars to several hundred, but the one I use and recommend cost me $21.99 on Amazon.
+The prices of these remotely controlled switches range from just a few dollars to several hundred, but the one I use and recommend cost me a little more than $20 on Amazon.

 That price may well have changed since the time I purchased mine, but it still should be fairly close to that amount.

 This awesome device is the Solidremote Secure Wireless RF Remote Control Relay Switch.

 I know that name might make the device sound complicated, but it’s really pretty simple to understand and relatively easy to install.

 Note: Although most anyone with a few hand tools and the ability to follow instructions can install this remote/receiver combo, you can always hire a pro or ask a handy neighbor for help if you need to.